cyphunk/primitive.sh/README.md

-Primitive linux management scripts that attempt to avoid any abstractions and more compatible with older systems.
+Primitive linux management scripts that attempts to avoid abstractions and be more compatible with older systems.

 Primitives:
  - ``monitor`` manage external monitor/lcd